CS126SP20/final-project-agpai2/DEVELOPMENT.md

 - [x] Most caves are now accessible to Link

 6. The Player's inventory count shows on the console.
 Next step is to make it appear on the game screen

+## Week 3: Completing the missing elements of game and final touches
+1. Not using Box2D to implement any functionality in the game.
+Instead, using a json library to implement pause menu/player inventory

+2. Working on placing monsters on game screen and moving them randomly